congxuya/Fault-pattern-predictability/Readme.txt

 example1.net to example6.net are the .net files of the fault pattern predictor nets in the supplementary material, which can be used as the inputs of TINA

-All the codes should be implemented on a PC equipped with Matlab2021a or the later version.
+All the codes should be implemented on a PC equipped with Matlab R2021a or the later version.